Introduction to PostgreSQL For Loop

 The RAISE NOTICE ‘The Row Value is = %’, sampleArray; statement will execute for each row of the array that we have passed, and the notice for each row will be printed.
 Hence, the output of the above query statement will be as follows.

-The for loop can be used effectively and conveniently as per our necessity to loop around or execute certain statements repetitively.
-Besides this, even the result set retrieved from a particular query can be iterated using for loop in PostgreSQL.
+You can use the for loop effectively and conveniently in PostgreSQL according to your necessity to loop around or execute certain statements repetitively.
+In PostgreSQL, you can iterate through the result set retrieved from a particular query using a for loop.